Topological models of arithmetic: The topology of a topological model of arithmetic

 Topological models of arithmetic might fail to have the corresponding downward homogeneity, however, in light of the following.

-\begin{theorem} Suppose that $M$ is a topological model of arithmetic, and consider any element $b\in M$.
-Let $M^*$ be the same model of arithmetic, but changing the topology to make every number $a\leq b$ isolated in $M^*$.
+\begin{theorem} Suppose that $M$ is a topological model of $\PA^-$, and consider any element $b\in M$.
+Let $M^*$ be the same model of arithmetic, but refining the topology to make every number $a\leq b$ isolated in $M^*$.
 Then $M^*$ is continuous with respect to this new topology. \end{theorem}

 \begin{proof} The open sets of $M^*$ have the form $U^*=U\union A$, where $U$ is open in $M$ and $A\of[0,b]$.
 To verify continuity in $M^*$, suppose that $x+y\in U^*=U\union A$.
 If $x+y\leq b$, then both $x$ and $y$ also are $\leq b$, and so $(x,y)$ is isolated in the plane, which is sufficient for this instance of continuity.
 Otherwise, we have $x+y\in U$, and so by the continuity of $M$ there is a neighborhood of $(x,y)$ in $M^2$ whose image under addition is contained in $U$.
 Thus, addition is continuous in $M^*$.
 A similar argument works for multiplication, with a slight wrinkle about zero.
 Namely, if $b\neq 0$ and $xy\leq b$, then both $x,y\leq b$ and we may proceed as with addition.
 And when $xy=0$, then one of them must be $0$, and in this case, $M\times\{0\}$ is an open set in the product space of $M^*$ whose image maps to $0$ under multiplication.
 So again we have verified continuity. \end{proof}